 Finally, we leave one important question for future work.
 Focus can notoriously affect the meaning contribution of an expression.
 We briefly discussed this in connection with the local accommodation of presuppositions, which in some cases seems to be facilitated by focus (Simons et al., to appear, Esipova 2016a,b).
-In addition, in 'out of the blue' contexts, focus on an expression can yield the impression that the meaning component which is 'given' (i.e. not in focus) is presupposed.
+In addition, in 'out of the blue' contexts, a meaning component which is 'given' (i.e. not in focus) is often treated as if it were presupposed.
 Much research has argued that these 'givenness' effects are in fact different from presuppositions (e.g. Büring 2012).
-But we would need to study more controlled paradigms in order to rigorously isolate the potential contribution of focus.
+But we would need to study more controlled paradigms in order to rigorously isolate the potential contribution of focus and givenness.
 In particular, future studies might get some mileage out of the observation that enrichments that come with a separate time slot are easily interpreted as focused, whereas this is probably more difficult for expressions that do not have a separate time slot.